SharonJiao/Identify-key-factors-for-anemia-level-in-child/README.md

 Data resource: https://www.kaggle.com/datasets/adeolaadesina/factors-affecting-children-anemia-level/discussion/453573

 # Methodology:
-Read and load data file, exploratory data analysis, including missing value and duplicated value checking; plotting each variable using seaborn barplot and histogram plot for continuous numerical variables.
-Followed by Label encoding of categorical data; target variable data distribution analysis; feature selection using variance threshold and correlation matrix.
-Create a lazy classifier to run all the relevant models for further analysis.
-Choose the best performed model for model training and accuracy evaluation.
+•	Data preprocessing: missing value and duplicated value checking;
+•	Variables visualization: create seaborn barplot for categorical variables and histogram for continuous numerical variables;
+•	Label encoding of categorical variables;
+•	Feature selection: variance threshold and correlation matrix
+•	Chi square test for target variable-anemia level in children
+# Explanatory notes:
+For the dataset, there are two columns with the same name – anemia level.
+After initial knowledge search, it was found that Blood hemoglobin level is most common diagnostic test for anemia.
+However, no clear descriptive information was provided from the data provider.
+Then I performed the classification model to find out the matching columns for mom’s and children.
+The results showed that the ‘anemia level_2’ are perfectly predicted from the ‘Hemoglobin level adjusted for altitude (g/dl - 1 decimal)’.
+Then for the ‘anemia level’ is from mother’s sample, and strongly predicted from the ‘Hemoglobin level adjusted for altitude and smoking (g/dl - 1 decimal)’.
+After clarifying these dataset questions, A chi square test was performed to identify the relationship between mothers' age, education level, wealth index, birth in the previous five years, use of mosquito net and the target variable: anemia levels in children.
+# Conclusion:
+It was found that ‘iron pills’ was significantly associated with the anemia level in children.